christophd/citrus-demo-devoxx-us/README.md

     public class VotingFeatureIT {
     }

+The *@RunWith* annotation tells JUnit to run this test with Cucumber.
+Also we set an optional Citrus reporter that will print some Citrus test results to the console for us.
-The test feature is described in a story using Gherkin syntax.
+The test feature file describes the user stories and scenarios using Gherkin syntax.

     Feature: Voting Http REST API

       Background:
+        Given Voting list is empty
-        Given New voting "Do you like cucumbers?"
+        And New voting "Do you like donuts?"
         And voting options are "yes:no"

       Scenario: Create voting
         When client creates the voting
-        Then client should be able to get the voting And the list of votings should contain "Do you like cucumbers?"
+        Then client should be able to get the voting And the list of votings should contain "Do you like donuts?"

       Scenario: Add votes
         When client creates the voting